404pilot/.dotfiles/README.md

 $ antigen selfupdate
 # update all repos in $(antigen list)
 $ antigen update

+# if there is a problem
+$ antigen reset

 # reload zsh config
 $ exec zsh